 Sending Bitcoin From Your Wallet

-A similar process to receiving.
-Make sure the person gives you the correct public address, ask him to check again, once he verifies it, click ‘Send’ and then copy paste the public address into the ‘Receiving Address’ tab, type in the amount you wish to send, and click send.
+Sending Bitcoin is a similar process to receiving Bitcoin.
+Make sure the person gives you the correct public address.
+Ask them to check again, once they verifiy it, click ‘Send’ and then copy paste the public address into the ‘Receiving Address’ tab, type in the amount you wish to send, and click send.

 Depending on your wallet, it might ask you to verify on your hardware wallet device, or if it uses a 2FA etcetera.
 Carry out the procedure, verify the address matches on your device (2FA), and confirm.